manishhingar28/Z-coder/README.md

 # Project_ZCoder

 ## Description
 ZCoder is a sophisticated web platform designed to help users track their competitive programming journey by creating and managing contest calendars for various coding websites.
-This project utilizes Node.js, WebSocket, MongoDB, and React.js to provide a seamless and interactive experience for users.
+This project utilizes Node.js, MongoDB, and React.js to provide a seamless and interactive experience for users.

 ## Features
  - **Contest Calenders:** Create and manage personalized calendars for coding contests across multiple platforms.